Present Continuous

 2.1 Actions happening now

 Actions happening now (at this moment).
-Often, these are things happening in front of you, but not always.
+Often, these are things you can see happening around you, but not always.

 Why?